-The Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development (IESC) has developed a suite of resources to assist industry and regulators with environmental assessments.
+The Independent Expert Scientific Committee on Unconventional Gas Development and Large Coal Mining Development (IESC) has developed a suite of resources to assist industry and regulators with environmental assessments.
 The resources provide guidance on the suggested information and data to be included in an environmental impact assessment.
-Providing appropriate information enables the IESC to provide robust scientific advice to government regulators on the potential water-related impacts of coal seam gas and large coal mining development proposals.
+Providing appropriate information enables the IESC to provide robust scientific advice to government regulators on the potential water-related impacts of development proposals.

 Reflections on the lake at the Hunter Wetlands Centre (Shortlands Wetland)